nxp-mcuxpresso/mcuxsdk-examples/_boards/frdmimxrt1152/vglite_examples/clock_freertos/example_board_readme.md

     - No parity
     - One stop bit
     - No flow control
-3. Build the project, the project uses RK055MHD091 by default, to use other panels, set the coresponding panel DEMO_PANEL_xxx(without '_SUPPORT') to y in prj.conf under board example folder before project generation.
+3. Build the project, the project uses RaspberryPi by default, to use other panels, set the coresponding panel DEMO_PANEL_xxx(without '_SUPPORT') to y in prj.conf under board example folder before project generation.
 The supported panels can be found in examples\_boards\<board>\project_segments\display_support\Kconfig.prjseg.
 Or change the macro DEMO_PANEL in mcux_config.h of the project,